trisongz/pylite3/docs/design.md

 - **High Throughput**: You have massive streams of data but only need to inspect a few fields.
 - **Memory Constrained**: You can't afford to de-serialize large blobs into 5x-10x larger Python dictionary structures.
 - **Random Access**: You need to grab a value at `obj["data"][0]["id"]` without parsing the gigabytes of irrelevant data surrounding it.

+## Writing performance

+`dumps()` uses the lite3 writer API and grows its internal buffer as needed.
+For small objects, this avoids allocating large fixed buffers per call.